 For a supplier, you’re looking at hundreds and possibly thousands of pounds just to be on a list with NO GUARANTEE of work.

 Well firstly it means that you should take venue recommended lists with a pinch of salt.

 You may never know who, if anyone, on that list is a genuine recommendation and who has paid to be there.
 We used to receive emails from venues we had never even worked at asking if we were interested in being included in their booklets etc (for a whopping great fee of course) so you can be fairly confident in the fact that it’s not about sourcing quality suppliers, but about sourcing suppliers who are willing to pay!

 If someone is willing to pay to be on a list that is by all accounts supposed to be based on trust and mutual respect, you should ask yourself why.
 To be fair, it could simply be a venue they love and would like to work at often, but being on a list is no guarantee of actually getting bookings.
 As such, you do wonder whether you’re actually getting bottom of the barrel suppliers who are not getting work elsewhere.
 Again, this will not always be the case of course but it’s a reasonable thought process.

 Venues who charge suppliers to be added to their lists are duping their couples, taking advantage of small businesses and simultaneously destroying the integrity of the wedding industry.
-If you are a wedding supplier in Lincolnshire, or indeed anywhere else we urge you not to support wedding venues who participate in such a system.
+If you are a wedding supplier in Staffordshire, or indeed anywhere else we urge you not to support wedding venues who participate in such a system.